-I received product from Minted to feature in this post.
+I wrote this post in collaboration with Minted.
 All opinions and comments are my own.

 I have a love/hate relationship with social media.
 I love it because there are so many ways to connect with so many different people, and I truly think social media has given us so many opportunities that wouldn’t be possible without these connections.
 But social media has also made a lot of us much more introverted and to ourselves.
 Sometimes we’re more interested in what’s going on online than in the real world, and oftentimes having conversations with people over messaging apps replaces the real thing.
 So it’s important to know how to build offline connections in the digital age.